Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

-            endless.&nbsp; We recommend visiting for at least a week to truly get the Hawaiian experience.&nbsp;</p><p><em>* Hawaii is a special place with rich history and culture.&nbsp; Please be very respectful of the people and land while visiting, and always leave the land better than you found it!</em></p><p>There is so much to see on the Island of Maui, so I will split it up into sections so that it's easier to digest.&nbsp; At the end of this post you can find a 10
+            endless.&nbsp; We recommend visiting for at least a week to truly get the Hawaiian experience.&nbsp;</p><p><em>* Hawaii is a special place with rich history and culture.&nbsp; Please be very respectful of the people and land while visiting, and always leave places better than you found it!</em></p><p>There is so much to see on the Island of Maui, so I will split it up into sections so that it's easier to digest.&nbsp; At the end of this post you can find a 10